INotSleep/AntiInviteLinkDiscord/launge_rm/eng.md

 ## Configuration

-Open config.js and change `BOT_TOKEN` to your Bot token.
+* Open config.js and change `BOT_TOKEN` to your Bot token.
+* Also in config.js in `immuneRoles` add id of roles, that was have immune for this like `[ "id1", "id2", ... "idn"  ]`.
-You can change delete message in index.js.
+* You can change delete message in index.js.

 #